DataDog/hiring-engineers/philip-neeves-techex-answers.md

 ![image](https://user-images.githubusercontent.com/22836380/120678794-66904e00-c490-11eb-8d2c-1b78db489a6a.png)

-I then installed the Agent on my Vagrant Host and from hereon I focused only on this Host Checked the Agent status and everything seemed to be working as expected:
+I then installed the Agent on my Vagrant Host and from hereon I focused only on this Host.

+Got it running, checked the Agent status, and everything seemed to be working as expected:

 ![image](https://user-images.githubusercontent.com/22836380/120679015-9b040a00-c490-11eb-9d09-2856d0ddb0aa.png)